-After twenty years of practising in a traditional context, I have moved on from core involvement with the Aro Lineage.
+After twenty-five years of practising in a traditional context, I have moved on from core involvement with the Aro Lineage.
 I remain deeply indebted to Ngak’chang Rinpoche and Khandro Déchen and to all the Aro gTér Lamas for their teaching over the years.
 I recommend apprenticeship in the Aro gTér for anyone considering a close personal relationship with a Vajrayana teacher.

 I continue to practice Vajrayana, particularly Dzogchen-based meditation.
 I am physically active, a long-distance hiker, and train strength, martial arts and yogic exercises.